 11.1,11.2 &11.3.
 Regeneration and mixed-use development of new mixed-tenure homes located close to transport nodes encourages the use of public transport.
 All new developments incorporate or are within 500m of public green space.
-Through \$106 and Community Infrastructure Levy (CIL) contributions of £1.54m (2020: £3.2m), our schemes often improve road safety, create new public realms, and include new public art as seen at our City North scheme and showcase projects.
+Through S106 and Community Infrastructure Levy (CIL) contributions of £6.6m (2021:£1.54m), our schemes often improve road safety, create new public realms, and include new public art as seen at our showcase-projects.
 Due to the project portfolio these contributions may go up and down year-on-year.

 - 11.4.
-Examples such as Balfron Tower (a grade 2 listed building) demonstrate how we aim to protect and safeguard London's cultural heritage, whilst natural asset such as the Pavilions and New Garden Quarter outline the importance of nature conservation and wellbeing. - 11.6.
-We support the London Plan's objectives to reduce the adverse per capita environmental impact of cities, including setting medium to long-term objectives to improve the air quality neutral impacts (from 2022) on a project-by-project basis (given locations vary widely) where we develop.
+Examples such as Balfron Tower (a grade 2 listed building) and Chrisp Street Market demonstrate how we aim to protect and safeguard London's cultural heritage, whilst natural assets such as New Garden Quarter and the showcase projects outline the importance of nature conservation and wellbeing. - 11.6.
+We support the 2021 London Plan's objectives to reduce the adverse per capita environmental impact of cities, including setting medium to long-term objectives to improve the air quality neutral impacts (from 2022) on a project-by-project basis (given locations vary widely) where we develop.
 We aim to be a zero-waste developer by 2024.
 Our offices and all but one of sites run on green energy tariffs accredited to REGO (as recognised by OFGEM).
 We also monitor the emissions standards of our plant and machinery on site to ensure they comply with Non-road Mobile Machinery (NRMM) regulations. - 11.7.
 Further to existing and recently completed schemes, we are progressing projects through the planning system to provide improved public access to safe, inclusive, accessible and green public spaces for residents, neighbours and visitors.
-This is aided by the adoption of Secure by Design principles at 89% (2020: 80%) of homes. - 11.a.
-Our advocacy work and collaboration with national Government and non-governmental organisations is helping Telford Homes share its London experience in developing future policy in areas such as Cambridge. - 11.b In London we are amongst many businesses aiming to substantially increase knowledgesharing of good practice by adopting resource efficiency, climate change, adaptation and resilience strategies.
+This is aided by the adoption of Secure by Design principles at 100per cent (2021:89 per cent) of homes. - 11.a.
+Our advocacy work and collaboration with national Government and non-governmental organisations is helping Telford Homes share its London experience in developing future policy in areas such as Cambridge and nationally through the Future Homes Hub. - 11.b In London we are amongst many businesses aiming to substantially increase knowledge-sharing of good practice by adopting resource efficiency, climate change, adaptation and resilience strategies.
 Since 2019 all our schemes use CIBSE TM59 to help improve building design performance.